BrendanBena/poetry-gen/README.md

 # Creative Poetry Generation
 Repo to host a creative poetry generation project implementation for the Summer 2019 UCCS REU in Machine Learning for Natural Language Processing.

+This repo shows how to completely reproduce my UCCS REU in ML for NLP research project.
+The project involves taking a state of the art language model, OpenAI's GPT-2 (a Transformer Neural Network architecture), and finetuning the model on various sets of data, then using that model for text generation.
+We explore different forms of influencing natural language generation with things such as emotion-infused and dream text.

 ## Data Collection & Preparation
 The following section outlines the necessary steps to complete the initial data collection and pre-processing of our project.